ur-whitelab/md-agent/CONTRIBUTING.md

 ## Code Guidelines

-- Follow the [programming language] style guide for code formatting.
 - Use meaningful variable and function names.
 - Maintain consistency with the existing codebase.
 - Write clear and concise comments to explain your code.